hussein98912/Purchase-Request-Managment/README.txt

-The Purchase Request Management System is a digital solution built using Microsoft Power Platform tools to automate and streamline the purchase request (PR) process within an organization.
-It allows users to create, track, and approve purchase requests through a Canvas App, supported by Power Automate workflows and an AI-powered Copilot chatbot for quick access and updates.

-System Components
-1. Canvas App (Power Apps)

-User-friendly interface for submitting and tracking purchase requests.

-Connects to a SharePoint List or Dataverse table storing all PR details.

-Supports form validation, file attachments (e.g., quotations), and conditional approval routing.

-Allows department-based views (e.g., see “My Department’s PRs”).

-Main Screens:

-Home / Dashboard: Overview of requests with edit and delete and show details buttons.

-New Request: Form for submitting a new purchase request.

-My Requests: Shows the user’s requests and their statuses.

-Approvals: Displays PRs awaiting approval (for managers).

-2. Power Automate Flows

-Automated workflows that handle the process logic, notifications, and approvals.

-Key Flows:

-New PR Submission Flow

-Triggered when a new record is created.

-Sends a notification or approval request to the manager.

-Approval Decision Flow

-Handles manager approval/rejection.

-Updates PR status automatically in the data source.

-Sends email notifications to the requester.

-Copilot Chatbot (Power Virtual Agents / Copilot Studio)

-An intelligent conversational assistant embedded in Teams or the Canvas App.

-Capabilities:

-Responds to user questions like:
+🌟 Purchase Request Management System

+A complete digital solution built on Microsoft Power Platform to automate and streamline purchase requests within an organization.

+📌 Overview

+The Purchase Request Management System simplifies how employees submit, track, and approve purchase requests (PRs).
+Built using Power Apps, Power Automate, Dataverse, and Copilot, it replaces manual communication with a fast, automated, and transparent workflow.

+✅ Faster PR submission
+✅ Automated manager approvals
+✅ Real-time request tracking
+✅ Intelligent chatbot access
+✅ Secure storage in Dataverse

+🧩 System Components
+🎨 1.
+Canvas App (Power Apps)

+A modern, user-friendly interface where employees and managers interact with purchase requests.

+✅ Features

+Submit new purchase requests

+Upload and manage attachments (quotations, documents)

+Edit or delete draft requests

+View statuses (Pending, Approved, Rejected, Processing)

+Department-based filters and personalized views

+Form validations and conditional routing

+🖥 Main Screens

+Home / Dashboard – Overview of PRs with key actions

+New Request – Submit a new PR

+My Requests – View all PRs submitted by the user

+Approvals (Managers Only) – PRs waiting for approval

+🔄 2.
+Power Automate Flows

+Automated workflows ensure a smooth PR lifecycle from submission to approval.

+🔧 Essential Flows
+✅ New PR Submission Flow

+Triggered when a new PR is created

+Sends approval request to the manager

+Notifies requester

+✅ Approval Decision Flow

+Manager approves or rejects from email or Teams

+Updates PR status in Dataverse automatically

+Sends confirmation to requester

+🤖 3.
+Copilot Chatbot

+Powered by Copilot Studio / Power Virtual Agents, the chatbot offers instant access to PR data.

+💬 Capabilities

+Ask questions like:

 “Show my pending PRs”